Imaging of occupational lung diseases

 Occupational lung diseases include the pneumoconioses (interstitial lung diseases), hypersensitivity pneumonitis, bronchiolitis, byssinosis, and occupational asthma.
 Pneumoconioses result from inhalation and deposition of inorganic particles and mineral dust with subsequent reaction of the lung.
 Pneumoconioses can be subdivided into fibrogenic (eg, silica, coal, talc, asbestos), benign or inert (eg, iron, tin, barium), granulomatous (eg, beryllium), and giant cell pneumonia associated with hard metal inhalation (eg, cobalt) [1,2].
 Occupational exposure to certain organic dusts, molds, and chemicals can lead to hypersensitivity pneumonitis, an inflammatory reaction that is reversible if exposure is stopped in the acute or subacute phases.
 In unusual circumstances, organic particles like nylon flock can induce interstitial lung disease when inhaled by workers .
 (See "Flock worker's lung".)

-Inhalation of noxious gases and fumes can lead to noncardiogenic pulmonary edema, constrictive bronchiolitis, or irritant-induced asthma, while byssinosis refers to an acute bronchoconstrictor response to inhalation of raw cotton, hemp, or flax, especially with exposure to bales of cotton, spinning, or carding [4,5].
-Except for noncardiogenic pulmonary edema, pulmonary function tests show airflow limitation, but the chest radiograph is normal.
+Inhalation of noxious gases and fumes can lead to noncardiogenic, increased permeability, pulmonary edema, constrictive bronchiolitis, or irritant-induced asthma, while byssinosis refers to an acute bronchoconstrictor response to inhalation of raw cotton, hemp, or flax, especially with exposure to bales of cotton, spinning, or carding [4,5].
+Except for noncardiogenic, increased permeability, pulmonary edema, pulmonary function tests show airflow limitation, but the chest radiograph is normal.
 (See 'Noxious fumes and gases' below and 'Byssinosis' below.)

 - Akira M. Uncommon pneumoconioses: CT and pathologic findings.
 Radiology 1995; 197:403.